Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Conclusion

 \section{Conclusion}

-In this paper, we proposed Aligned Stable inpainting with Unknown Areas prior (ASUKA) to achieve stable and faithful inpainting via frozen Stable Diffusion inpainting model (SD).
-To achieve stability, we adopt a reconstruction-based masked-auto encoder (MAE) as the stable prior for masked region purely from unmasked region.
-Then we align the stable prior to frozen SD with the proposed alignment module.
-To achieve fidelity, we resolve the mask-unmask inconsistency of SD in the decoding process.
-We fine-tune a unmask-region conditioned KL-VAE decoder to perform local harmonization during the decoding process.
+In this paper, we proposed Aligned Stable inpainting with Unknown Areas prior (ASUKA) to achieve unwanted-object-mitigated and color-consistent inpainting via frozen latent inpainting models.
+To avoid unwanted object insertion, we adopt a reconstruction-based masked auto-encoder (MAE) as the context-stable prior for masked region purely from unmasked region.
+Then we align the context-stable prior to frozen generative models with the proposed alignment module.
+To achieve color-consistency, we resolve the mask-unmask color inconsistency in the latent decoding process.
+We train an unmask-region conditioned VAE decoder to perform local harmonization during the decoding process.
 To validate the efficacy of inpainting algorithms in different image domains and mask types, we introduce an evaluation dataset, named as MISATO, from existing datasets.
-ASUKA enjoys superior stable and faithful inpainting results than state-of-the-art inpainting algorithms and SD-based variants.
+We propose two new metrics to explicitly evaluate the object hallucination and color-consistency of inpainted images.
+ASUKA enjoys unwanted-object-mitigated and color-consistent inpainting results and superior than leading inpainting models.

+\paragraph{Acknowledgments} The authors would like to thank Huawei Ascend Cloud Ecological Development Project for the support of Ascend 910 processors.

 {

 }

 \maketitlesupplementary